 When using Xero with Telleroo you can set any Payment date here and we will schedule your payment run for this date at 10am.
 To my knowledge this doesn’t work with Transferwise or any other banking system.

 In order to process a Xero Bacs payment file you need to be registered for Bacs, or become a Telleroo customer.
 Telleroo accepts any regular Bacs payment files without any bank approval needed.
 We have done a detailed post on how to sign up with Bacs here.
 We think it's only worth registering for Bacs if you have over 500 employees.

 As you can tell by the length of this piece, you need to think this through before getting started.
 You need to have a Bacs facility with your bank to fully take advantage of Xero Bacs payments.
 Any business with less than 500 employees should look into alternatives.

-We at Telleroo have had 4 years of experience working with Xero.
-We tie into their workflow every step of the way, from payment submission through to seamless reconciliation.
+We at Telleroo have over 5-years of experience working with Xero.
+We tie into their workflow every step of the way: from payment submission through to seamless reconciliation.
 Click here to get a test account and see how Telleroo can make your Xero Bacs payments straightforward.